 Take advantage of free Pinterest resources

 There are many free resources that can help you plan out your content.
-Check out the 2019 Pinterest Seasonal Insights guide to find the top phrases and keywords that are searched for each month.
+Check out the Pinterest Moments planner to find the top phrases and keywords that are searched for each month.
 Another great resource is the Ultimate Pinterest Planner, put out by my favorite pin scheduler, Tailwind.
 This free guide gives you trending pin ideas for 12 months!
 If you haven’t tried Tailwind, you can sign up to try it FREE before you buy it.

 Google Analytics can tell you so much about your audience; where they live, how they’re getting to your site, how much time they’re spending with your posts.
 Because of the detailed data, you can use your analytics to see which of your posts are driving the most traffic from Pinterest and create similar content.